12 Best Laptops For Photo Editing and Photography in 2019

 Design and Features

-Lighter and thinner than the previous generation, the MacBook Pro weighs 1.37kg for the 13” model and 1.83kg for the 15” one, with an up to 17% thickness reduction.
+Keeping the same sleek attributes from the 2016 model, the MacBook Pro 2017 with TouchBar sits at the same weight and size we’ve seen, but there are some upgrades to mention in what to what’s inside in hardware.
+It weighs 1.37kg for the 13” model and 1.83kg for the 15” one, with an up to 17% thickness reduction.

-Another change from its previous model is the removal of the traditional USB ports and the MagSafe charging port, replacing them with USB-C and Thunderbolt ports.
-But don’t worry, the 3.5mm headphone jack is still available!
+Retaining the upgrade from its previous generation, the removal of the traditional USB ports and the MagSafe charging port, replacing them with USB-C and Thunderbolt ports is going to set the new trend for Apple laptops.
+Fortunately, for music lovers, the 3.5mm headphone jack is still available!

-The new feature, Touch Bar, is a long and slender touchscreen that is placed above the keyboard, replacing the function keys.
+Once again the stellar item of this laptop is the Touch Bar.
+Sitting as a long and slender touchscreen that is placed above the keyboard, replacing the function keys.
 Depending on the app running, a wide range of functions and control become available.
 Fast and extremely responsive, it's a fantastic feature to improve performance with design apps as well as common apps; and saves the user the time to switch between apps with ease.
 At its right end, Apple added a TouchID sensor for logging to the laptop itself and use other services such as Apple Pay or the iTunes Store.

 The fingerprint login is very convenient when you use your laptop with several accounts, as the system will recognize the user's prints and automatically log into its linked account.